asu-process-mining/asu/README.md

 researcher at ASU.
 Collin is focused on how to use data to improve digital products and services.

-**Abhijeet Srivastava** is a graduate student in computer science at ASU in the Ira A. Fulton Engineering school and a researcher in the Department of Information Systems under Dr. Santanam.

 **Ramu Ponneganti** is also a graduate student in computer science at ASU in the Ira A. Fulton Engineering school and a researcher in the Department of Information Systems under Dr. Santanam.